 In today’s competitive business climate, you need more than intuition and experience to manage a field sales team.
 You need a deep understanding of your customers, resources and sales performance.
 That’s where a territory map maker can give you the advantage.

-Territory map makers help you visualize your sales activities in extraordinary detail.
-They transform your customers, leads and distribution centers into simple and easy-to-understand maps.
-This allows you to design and optimize your sales territories, discover new opportunities and more.
+Territory maps help you visualize your sales activities in extraordinary detail.
+They transform the details of your customers, leads and distribution centers into simple and easy-to-understand maps.
+This allows you to design and optimize your sales and service territories to discover new opportunities and boost overall efficiency.

 Many companies have their sales data scattered across spreadsheets and databases.
-It's a nightmare to cobble it all together to understand your business better.
-Territory map makers centralize this information, making it easy to access and understand.
+It’s a nightmare to cobble it all together to understand your business better.
+Territory maps centralize this information, making it easy to access and understand.

 But displaying your data is just the beginning.
 With advanced filtering and analysis, you can discover new insights and gain a competitive advantage.

-For example, using a regional heat map, you can quickly find high and low performing ZIP codes and start investigating why.
-Does one ZIP code not have enough opportunity?
+For example, using a regional heat map, you can quickly find high- and low-performing territories and start investigating the causes.
+Does the area not have enough opportunity?
 Does the salesperson have a lower close rate and need more training?

 For the sake of efficiency, many businesses group customers based on their location, industry and/or buying history.
 Each of these groups is a sales territory, and they're usually managed by a single salesperson.